MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 For more information about the metrics reported and accessing the data programmatically, take a look at the [`ResourcesEstimator` documentation](xref:microsoft.quantum.machines.resources-estimator).

-To learn more about the other type of simulators and target machines provided in the Quantum Development Kit, how they work and how to use them, take a look at the [Managing Quantum machines and drivers topic](xref:microsoft.quantum.machines) in the documentation.
+To learn more about the other type of simulators and target machines provided in the Quantum Development Kit, how they work and how to use them, take a look at the [Managing quantum machines and drivers topic](xref:microsoft.quantum.machines) in the documentation.